As Much As You Ever Wanted To Know About 155mm Artillery Shell Production and More

 America: The Ultimate Crammer

 I am an engineer by training with the questionable instinct to run towards problems, especially problems that should not be problems.
 When I heard that the United States could not produce sufficient 155 mm artillery shells to supply Ukraine, I thought it sounded odd.
-I knew essentially nothing about artillery save I would want to be on the other end of one.
+I knew essentially nothing about artillery save I would not want to be on the other end of one.
 I was generally aware the industrial base for the defense industry had either atrophied or specialized or both, depending on your perspective.
 Maybe this was just over-specialization?
 A dependency on a single part?
 Maybe it is a reliance on something exotic?
 Surely, there must be an explanation, something that would help me understand why we are so ill-prepared.
 Maybe there is some new technology that could be applied?
 This is a record of what I learned for the benefit of a more-educated citizenry and to save time for anyone else investigating the issue.

 Maybe as Much as You Ever Wanted to Know about Artillery Shell Production